-Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago.
-[Opinion]
+Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago [Opinion]

 The Ivanka Trump conflict of interest when it comes to China isn’t limited to just the trademarks she was granted by the Chinese government.
 Despite Donald Trump’s repeated suggestion that people should “buy American” so that we can bring jobs back to the United States, many of the items that the Trump family sells – from clothing to jewelry – are manufactured in China.

 And it hasn’t been that long since another Donald Trump conflict of interest regarding his daughter’s business reared its head.
 This happened when Macy’s department stores chose not to continue selling his daughter’s products.
-In response to this affront, Donald Trump issued yet another ranting tweet in which he said:
+In response to this affront, Donald Trump issued yet another ranting tweet in which he said the following.

-With the potential for a military conflict or even war with North Korea becoming more likely every day, the perception – or even worse the reality – of a Trump conflict of interest when it comes to United States Chinese relations is extremely disquieting.
-Serious issues like war and peace, the future safety of South Korea and the stability of our relationship with China shouldn’t be influenced by the Trump family business interest in China.
+With the potential for a military conflict or even war with North Korea becoming more likely every day, the perception – or even worse the reality – of a Trump conflict of interest when it comes to United States-Chinese relations is extremely disquieting.
+Serious issues like war and peace, the future safety of South Korea, and the stability of our relationship with China shouldn’t be influenced by the Trump family’s business interest in China.
 The United States needs for its allies to know it is making these momentous decisions for good and valid reasons that have nothing to do with Ivanka Trump.

 [Featured Image by Andrew Harrer-Pool/Getty Images]